Montreal-Quakers/website/_pages/directions.md

 {% include picture.html filename='mtl_homepage3.jpg' type='webp avif' alt='Holding banner Quakers for Peace' class='img_center100' %}

 ## Zoom
-In addition to our in-person meetings, we meet on Zoom every Sunday at 11 am. ([Contact us for the link](/contact))
+{% comment %}In addition to our in-person meetings, w{% endcomment %}We meet on Zoom every Sunday at 11 am. ([Contact us for the link](/contact))

 ## In person

+We are meeting on Zoom only for the moment (11 am on Sundays), but the information below is for reference for when we resume in person meetings.

 ### Address